Group-theoretic Johnson classes and a non-hyperelliptic curve with torsion Ceresa class: Group-theoretic Ceresa classes

-Then the map $m$ in Definition~\ref{Dm} is the same as the map induced by adjunction: under the identification between $G^{ab}$ and $\mathscr{I}/\mathscr{I}^2$ from Proposition \ref{PGabaug}. \end{lemma} \begin{proof} Let $X$ be as in Sequence~\ref{EdefiningX}.
-Let $s\in X \subset \Hom(\mathscr{I}/\mathscr{I}^2,\mathscr{I}/\mathscr{I}^3)$ be an element reducing to the identity modulo $\mathscr{I}^2$.
-Then we define maps by The map $m_1$ is by definition the same as the map in Definition \ref{Dm}.
+The map $m_1$ is by definition the same as the map in Definition \ref{Dm}.
 The map $m_2$ is an explicit formula for the map in the statement of the lemma.
 Neither map depends on the choice of $s$.
 We wish to show they are the same.

 For any $g\in G$, we have